-Detailed set of maps of Puerto Rico, the Virgin Islands and Haiti.
+Detailed set of antique maps of Puerto Rico, the Virgin Islands, and Haiti together on one sheet, produced by John Thomson in Edinburgh in 1815.

-Each of the maps includes remarkable detail, especially for Puerto Rico and the Virgin Islands, which show substantially more details than normally appear on early 19th Century Commercial Atlas maps. .
+Each map includes remarkable detail, especially for Puerto Rico and the Virgin Islands, which show substantially more details than normally appear on early-19th-century commercial atlas maps.

 John Thomson (1777-ca. 1840) was a commercial map publisher active in Edinburgh.
 He specialized in guide books and atlases and is primarily known for his Atlas of Scotland (1832) and the New General Atlas, first published in 1817 and reissued for the next quarter century.
 The New General Atlas was a commercial success—it was also published in Dublin and London—and it compiled existing geographic knowledge in compelling ways for a wide audience.